NituAgarwal/VotingApp-Django/README.txt

 Instructions to run the Project

-1. Download the project https://github.com/NituAgarwal/VotingApp-Django by clicking on "Download ZIP" and save it in desired locatio
+1. Download the project https://github.com/NituAgarwal/VotingApp-Django by clicking on "Download ZIP" and save it in desired location
 2. Extract files
 3. Open terminal
 4. Go to the location where project files are extracted